ozolog1vstheworld/ozolog1vstheworld/README.md

 all my socials + pages r linked here, go look for more info

-USERNAME USED TO BE @SEVNREDSUNS.
-IT IS STILL ME LOL
+USERNAME USED TO BE @SEVNREDSUNS. went by suns online but im transitioning out of that

 before you interact: im 16, sorta a freak (jokingly) lmk if i make you uncomfortable, i prefer not to talk about topics that upset me-ill let you know if they do, im always changing fixations and sometimes a username with them